kiehls recycling program

 By

-For most companies, what happens to their product when it reaches the end of its lifecycle is largely out of the company's control; even if they use recycled materials, they don’t know if the consumer will recycle the product when it's empty, or recycle it so the life of the materials can be expanded just a little bit longer.
-Some beauty companies are hoping to change that — by rewarding their customers for recycling and returning their empty products when they’re done with them.
+For most companies, what happens to their product when it reaches the end of its lifecycle is largely out of the company's control; even if the packaging is made with recyclable materials, they don’t know if the consumer will actually recycle the product when it's empty.
+Some beauty companies and stores are hoping to change that — by allowing their customers to return and recycle empty makeup products when they’re done with them, sometimes in exchange for a discount or other reward.

 Article continues below advertisement

-While it’s an obvious victory for the Earth and for the brands, it’s also a win/win for consumers: Not only do you get free products or store discounts, but it also takes any guesswork out of recycling your beloved products that you used until the last drop! are now empty.
+While this is an obvious victory for the Earth and for the brands, it’s also a win/win for consumers: Not only do you get free products or store discounts, but it also takes any guesswork out of recycling your beloved products that you used until the last drop!

-Unsure which brands offer discounts and rewards for recycling their containers when you’re done with them?
+Unsure which brands offer discounts and rewards for recycling makeup packaging?
 Keep reading for a list of some of our favorites!

 Article continues below advertisement